JoSilva98/StoreProject-React/README.md

 ### SUMMARY

 The Front-End implementation of the E-Commerce type of store made with React.
-Created with the purpose of giving it's users the ability to search, add to wish list/cart, rate and buy desired products, ranging from clothing to jewelry.
+Created with the purpose of giving it's users the ability to search, add to wish list/shopping cart, rate and buy desired products, ranging from clothing to jewelry.
 The Back-End consists in Java Spring Boot which provides two roles (User and Admin) and filters to filter the search.

-It also has some filters which allow the user to filter products by category, rating and price.

-Made use of login/register endpoints of the Java Springboot API (previously built) also with search filters to order (ascending/descending) products by rating, category and number of products per page.
-Also used fully functional pagination, aswell as other miscellaneous.

 ***